 Effective date – 31 March 2017

-To help relevant entities prepare to comply with these new requirements, existing entities have been given a transitional period of 60 days from 31 March to set up the register of controllers, after which they must have and continue to maintain the required registers.
-New companies incorporated on or after 31 March must put such registers into place within 30 days of incorporation.
+To ensure that entities are prepared to comply with the new regulations, pre existing entities are given a transitional period of 60 days from 31 March.
+By the end of that time frame they must have registered controllers and thereafter must continue to maintain the required registers.
+Companies considered new (incorporated on or after 31 March) must comply with the regulations within 30 days of incorporation.

 Requirement of nominee directors to disclose nominee status